 Documentation of the collaborative art and science exchange is expected to be produced by the participants during the residence.
 The specific form of this documentation is open to collaborative partners.
 It could consist of an artistic work, scientific paper, performance, workshop, documentary, podcast, journal, collection of interviews, a formal report or something else completely.
 Collaborative partners can prepare an idea of a proposal after their first meeting and with the support of the host institution.
 Additionally, participants are expected to provide feedback on their experience of the collaborative process to their host institution.

 31/05/2020 Application Online - deadline

 15/06/2020 Successful applicants personally notified

 03/08/2020 Successful applicants invited to an interview will be notified on July 1st and final decisions will be announced August 3rd.
 The delays are caused by the current global COVID-19 crisis and this might result in some activities taking virtual forms.

 09-11/09/2020 Residency Starts: Matchmaking Event at Ars Electronica for Successful Participants, Artists, Scientific Committee Members and STUDIOTOPIA Consortium

-15/10/2020 Collaborative partners submit residency programme proposal to artist supporting institution.
-Exact working plan is established on the basis of availabilities of participants
+15/10/2020 Collaborative partners submit a residency program proposal to artist supporting institution.
+The exact working plan is established on the basis of availabilities of both participants

 31/12/2021 Estimated end of Residencies